 Contamination Costs: During 2011/2012, it was identified there was a site in the Borough that was contaminated and there would be significant costs associated with clearing the contamination.
-Sefton has established an Earmarked Reserve of £1.500m to cover potential costs associated with clearing the contamination.
+Sefton has an Earmarked Reserve of £1.432m to cover potential costs associated with clearing the contamination.
 There is a potential further liability if the costs of clearing the contamination are greater than currently envisaged.

 Merseyside Pension Fund - Contractor Admission Bodies: The Council provides guarantees for any potential unfunded liabilities on the Merseyside Pension Fund for Sefton New Directions Limited and Agilisys Limited.
-The most recently notified value of the guarantees for Sefton New Directions Limited and Agilisys Limited were both nil.
+The most recently notified value of the guarantees was nil for Sefton New Directions Limited and £1.077m for Agilisys Limited.
 The values are highly dependent on market conditions at the time of the valuation and can vary significantly between valuations.
-Therefore, although no liability existed at the latest review this has the potential to change at the next review.

-51 CONTINGENT ASSETS
+53 CONTINGENT ASSETS